Post Summary

 At the height of the Byzantine Empire around 600 AD, the Greek realm stretched across Northern Africa, particularly the seaports, all the way to Persia, and the Greeks traded with many others outside their empire.

-The drachma made its way into other civilizations, including those of Persia, Moorish Spain, and the region that would later become the Ottoman Empire.
+The drachma entered other civilizations, including Persia, Moorish Spain, and the region that would later become the Ottoman Empire.

 But as power changed hands, Morocco’s currency changed, too.
-Until 1882, Morocco still used copper, silver, and gold to mint coins.
-The silver coins were called dirham.
+Until 1882, Morocco still minted coins using copper, silver, and gold.
+The silver coins are called dirhams.

-The dirham retained its status as the second-most valuable currency after the Moroccan rial came into play.
-The rial lasted until 1921 when France invaded Morocco.
+The dirham remained the second-most valuable currency after the Moroccan rial came into play.
+The rial lasted until 1921, when France invaded Morocco.

 Ever heard of the 1942 movie Casablanca?
 It took place during the French occupation of the country, when the franc, not the dirham, was the official currency.

-After Moroccan independence in 1960, the dirham came back onto the scene, and this time as the primary currency in Morocco.
+After Moroccan independence in 1960, the dirham returned to the scene, this time as Morocco’s primary currency.

 Understanding currency exchange in Morocco